vikrantdeshpande09876/Chatbot-Project/README.md

 4.	*Classes.pkl* – The classes pickle file contains the list of categories.
 5.	*Chatbot_model.h5* – This is the trained model that contains information about the model and has weights of the neurons.
 6.	*Chatgui.py* – This is the Python script in which we implemented GUI for our chatbot.
 Users can easily interact with the bot.

+# Planned:

+1. Probably can incoporate word-embeddings instead of just root word derived from `lemmatization`/`stemming`.

+2. Experiment with a much more complex neural network than current 3-layered one.

+3. See if we can monitor some metric of accuracy for responses: possibly add a thumbs-up / thumbs-down button for capturing user-satisfaction.